Special conditions in exams - students from non-English speaking backgrounds

 - the use of a monolingual English dictionary (e.g. Macquarie).

-If you have any enquires about special conditions in exams for students from non-English speaking backgrounds, please come to the HELPS office (CB01.05.25) on Monday, Wednesday or Friday between 9:30 and 12:00.
+If you have any enquiries about special conditions in exams for students from non-English speaking backgrounds, please email firstname.lastname@example.org.

 Who can apply?